-From the Research: Seven Reasons Why Grapes Are Good for You
+From the Research: Five Reasons Why Grapes Are Good for You

-You don't need a Ph.D. or an M.D. to intuitively sense that fresh grapes are good for you.
+You may already intuitively sense that fresh grapes are good for you.
 After all, people have been cultivating and eating them for thousands of years.
-From ancient times onward, grapes have also delighted our senses with their beauty, sweetness and luscious, thirst-quenching qualities.
+From ancient times onward, grapes have also delighted our senses with their beauty, delicate sweetness and luscious, thirst-quenching qualities.

 Today, research scientists have been discovering exciting new facts about grapes and why they may benefit health in so many ways.
-Here are seven great reasons to add grapes to your day:
+Here are five great reasons to add grapes to your day:

 1. Grapes Deliver Antioxidants and Other Polyphenols.
 Grapes of all colors contain a variety of antioxidants and other polyphenols.
-These beneficial antioxidants neutralize harmful free radicals to help prevent the process of oxidation that damages cells.
-Sounds pretty technical, but in fact, neutralizing free radicals happens naturally when we eat foods like grapes that contain lots of antioxidants.
+Antioxidants neutralize harmful free radicals to help prevent the process of oxidation that damages cells.
+Sounds pretty technical, but in fact, neutralizing free radicals happens naturally when we eat foods like grapes that promote antioxidant activity.
 When free radicals are left to their own devices, a condition called "oxidative stress" occurs.
 Oxidative stress is now associated with numerous health conditions and chronic illnesses.

 4. A Boost for Colon Health.
-In a small human study of colon cancer patients, those who ate 2 1/2 cups of grapes per day for two weeks were able to inhibit certain genes that promote tumor growth in the colon.
-This benefit was observed in the healthy tissue of the subjects' colons, not the cancerous, indicating a potential role for grapes in maintaining a healthy colon.
+In a small human study of colon cancer patients, those consuming a grape-enriched diet (equal to adding 2 1/2 cups of grapes per day for two weeks) were able to inhibit certain genes that promote tumor growth in the colon.
+This benefit was observed in the healthy tissue of the subjects' colons, not the cancerous, indicating a potential role for grapes in helping to maintain a healthy colon.

 5. All Eyes Are On Grapes.
-In a recent laboratory study, grapes prevented blindness in mice that were prone to developing retinal damage in old age, similar to age-related macular degeneration in humans.
-When compared to lutein, grapes offered significantly more protection.
+In a recent study, grapes added to the diet helped maintain eye health, preventing blindness in animals that were prone to developing retinal damage in old age, similar to age-related macular degeneration in humans.
+When compared to lutein in this study, grapes offered significantly more protection.